andrewnicolalde/andrewn.io/about.md

 [You can download a PDF version of my résumé here.](https://github.com/andrewnicolalde/pandoc_resume/blob/master/resume.pdf)

 # About This Website
-This website is hosted using GitHub Pages, and was created using Jekyll, as countless other websites are.
+This website is hosted using Netlify, and was created using Jekyll, as countless other websites are.
 [Its source code is available here.](https://github.com/andrewnicolalde/andrewnicolalde.github.io)